NUAA-RS/DPFFusion/README.md

 ◦For Windows: Ensure WSL 2 is installed (follow Microsoft's guide if missing)
 2. Build the Docker Image

-  2.1.Clone the DPFFusion repository to your local machine (skip if already cloned):
+2.1 Clone the DPFFusion repository to your local machine (skip if already cloned):

 ```
 git clone https://github.com/NUAA-RS/DPFFusion.git
 cd DPFFusion
 ```

-  2.2.Ensure the pre-trained model model-1_1_10_1.pth is placed in the ./models directory (as provided in your project).
+2.2 Ensure the pre-trained model model-1_1_10_1.pth is placed in the ./models directory (as provided in your project).

-  2.3.Build the Docker image using the Dockerfile (replace dpffusion:v1 with your preferred image name/tag):
+2.3 Build the Docker image using the Dockerfile (replace dpffusion:v1 with your preferred image name/tag):

 ```
 docker build -t dpffusion:v1 .